Scaling limits of random outerplanar maps with independent link-weights: Proofs of Theorems and

 \begin{proof}[Proof of Theorem~\ref{te:main2}] Recall that by Lemma~\ref{le:gwt} we know that $\cT_n$ is distributed like a Galton-Watson tree conditioned on having $n$ vertices with an offspring distribution $\xi$ that is critical, not constant and has finite exponential moments.
 In the following, we let $\sigma^2$ denote its variance.

-By Lemma~\ref{le:sampler}, the random map $\mathbf{M}_n^s$ is obtained from the plane tree $\cT_n$ by drawing for each vertex $v$ with offspring set $S(v)$ a $S(v)$-labelled $\cR^s$-structure $\beta_n(v)$ uniformly at random and applying the bijection of Theorem~\ref{te:decomp}.
+By Lemma~\ref{le:sampler}, the random map $\mathbf{M}_n^s$ is obtained from the plane tree $\cT_n$ by drawing for each vertex $v$ an $\cR^s$-structure $\beta_n(v)$ with size $d_{\cT_n}^+(v)$ uniformly at random and applying the bijection of Theorem~\ref{te:decomp}.
 The edges of $\mathbf{M}_n^s$ then correspond precisely to the edges of the $\cR^s$-structures.
 Let $\iota>0$ denote a random variable having finite exponential moments.
 We would like to assign an independent copy of $\iota$ to each edge of $\mathbf{M}_n^s$ in order to form the first-passage percolation metric.
 To this end, note that for each rooted planar map there is a canonical linear order of its edges.
-For example, we could start with the root-edge, continue in a counter-clockwise manner with the other edges adjacent to the root-vertex, and then proceed likewise in a breadth-first-search manner.
+For example, we could start with the root edge, continue in a counter-clockwise manner with the other edges adjacent to the root vertex, and then proceed likewise in a breadth-first-search manner.
 Hence we may form the first-passage percolation metric by taking an independent family $(\iota_i)_{i \in \ndN}$ and assigning $\iota_1, \iota_2, \ldots$ to the edges of $\mathbf{M}_n^s$ in that order until each edge of $\mathbf{M}_n^s$ has received a copy of $\iota$.

 Likewise, we may form random maps (corresponding to decorated trees) by starting with other plane trees instead of $\cT_n$ and decorating its offspring sets with independent, uniformly drawn $\cR^s$-structures.
 Let $\cT$ denote a $\xi$-Galton-Watson tree and $\cT^{(\ell)}$, $\ell \ge 0$ the corresponding size-biased trees as described in Section~\ref{sec:sizegwt}.
 We are going to assume that all random objects considered are defined on the same probability space.
 We may form the decorated trees $(\cT, \beta)$ and $(\cT^{(\ell)}, \beta^{(\ell)})$.
 Hence $(\cT_n, \beta_n)$ is distributed like $(\cT, \beta)$ conditioned on $|\cT| = n$.
 Moreover, we may then form the first-passage percolation metric on the maps corresponding to these decorated trees by using the same family $(\iota_i)_{i \in \ndN}$ of independent copies of $\iota$, that we used to form the metric on the tree $(\cT_n, \beta_n)$.